Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: METTS sampling

-Fig.~\ref{fig:convergence} illustrates the interplay of statistical errors and truncation errors in a METTS computation of the correlator $\bra S^{-}_{3} S^{+}_{0}\ket_\beta$ for the exactly solvable 1D XX model [$\Delta=0$ in Eq.~\eqref{eq:H_XXZ}] at inverse temperature $\beta=4$.
+Figure~\ref{fig:convergence} illustrates the interplay of statistical errors and truncation errors in a METTS computation of the correlator $\bra S^{-}_{3} S^{+}_{0}\ket_\beta$ for the exactly solvable 1D XX model [$\Delta=0$ in Eq.~\eqref{eq:H_XXZ}] at inverse temperature $\beta=4$, where site $i=0$ is at the center of the chain.
 The exact solution is shortly described in appendix~\ref{Appx:ReferenceData}.
 The top panel shows the convergence of the METTS algorithm for different truncation thresholds $\epsM$ as a function of the number of samples.
 For low sample numbers, the statistical error dominates and the truncation error is negligible.
 Autocorrelation times between subsequent samples are short and the statistical error is to a good approximation proportional to $1/\sqrt{N}$ and independent of the truncation threshold.
 Once the sample number reaches a certain $\epsM$-dependent threshold, the statistical error has reduced to a magnitude that is comparable to the error induced by the truncations.
 The curves begin to level out as the relative contribution of the truncation error grows.
 At a certain point, further samples will not enhance the accuracy of the simulation as the truncations prevent further convergence to the correct value.
 Of course, the less we truncate (the lower $\epsM$ is), the longer the $1/\sqrt{N}$-convergence persists.

 The truncation affects the accuracy in two ways.
 As every METTS is approximated by a truncated MPS, the values one obtains for each sample are not exact.
 Additionally, the produced samples will not correspond exactly to the correct probability distribution $P_n$ of Eq.~\eqref{eq:METTS_expectation}.
 This is because the transition probabilities depend on the samples and are thus also affected by the truncations.